 10 stitches and 7 rows = 4 inches in half double crochet (hdc)

-This adorable, easy-to-make baby bootie is made in half double crochet; a dense stitch that helps to insulate baby’s feet, making this bootie perfect for winter babies or babies who live in chilly climates.
+These adorable, easy-to-make crochet baby booties are made in half double crochet; a dense stitch that helps to insulate baby’s feet, making this bootie perfect for winter babies or babies who live in chilly climates.
 The pattern is quick and simple to make, and the finished product is both cute and practical.
 This is a project that is very suitable for beginners.